Are you looking for money for college?

 - Scholarship applications are restricted to high school juniors who attend the current session of either The American Legion Boys State or American Legion Auxiliary Girls State program and are a direct descendant - i.e. child, grandchild, great-grandchild, etc. - or a legally adopted child of a wartime U.S. military veteran who served on active duty during at least one of the periods of war officially designated as eligibility dates for American Legion membership.

 Scholarships are available to any participant of these programs.

 American Legion Baseball Scholarships.
 If you play on an American Legion Baseball team in Michigan see our baseball page here for two available scholarships.

-The application to apply for the 2020 Robert Turner Scholarship will be available soon.
+The application to apply for 2023's $500 Robert Turner Scholarship will be available soon.

 $500 to $1,000

 Four participants of the American Legion, Department of Michigan student trooper program will be selected by the instructors of the program in four areas.
 To learn more about the Youth Cadet Law Enforcement Program click here.
 Awards are given for the following:

 Student Trooper of the Year - $1,000